MrReSc/MindTheDark/README.md

 ## Features
 * light and a dark color scheme (`theme` option in Configuration Manager)
 * automatic color scheme depending on operating system settings (`autoDark` option in Configuration Manager)
-* change of the color scheme by the user (`userCoice` option in Configuration Manager)
+* change of the color scheme by the user (`userChoice` option in Configuration Manager)
 * all colors of the light and dark color scheme can be set in the Configuration Manager
 * and all features the standard [DokuWiki Template](https://www.dokuwiki.org/template:dokuwiki#features) offers